 list volume

-These commands will help you in either listing all the Disk connects or all the partitions on those disks formed.
+These commands will help you list all the Disk connections or all the partitions on those disks.

 From here, you will have to choose one command depending on the list command you entered.